MileHacker Logo

 Hong Kong accommodates various travel budgets, from economical backpacker trips to luxurious escapes.

 The official currency is the Hong Kong Dollar (HKD), often denoted with the symbol HK$.
 The Hong Kong special administrative region Dollar maintains a peg to the US Dollar, typically at a rate of approximately HKD 7.80 to USD 1.00.
 You exchange foreign currency at banks, licensed money changers, and hotels.
 Banks and licensed money changers generally offer better rates than airport kiosks or hotels.
-ATMs are widely accessible all over the city, accepting international cards (Plus, Cirrus, etc.).
+ATMs are widely accessible all over the city, accepting non-local cards (Plus, Cirrus, etc.).

 Budget Traveler

-Expect to spend HKD 300-600 (approximately USD 40-80) per person per day.
+Expect to expend HKD 300-600 (approximately USD 40-80) per person per day.
 This covers hostel dorm beds (HKD 150-300), local eateries (HKD 100-200), public transport (HKD 30-50), and free/low-cost activities (HKD 20-50).

 Mid-range Traveler